Ibtisam34/Vet-clinic-database/README.md

 # 📖 [vet-clinic-DATABASE] <a name="about-project"></a>

-> > In this project a relational database is created to store the data for a vet clinic.
+> [vet-clinic-DATABASE] is a relational database to create the initial data structure for a vet clinic.
+A table was created to store animals' information, insert some data into it, and query it.

 **[Vet-clinic-DATABASE]** is a...